juvi21/llama2.jl/README.md

    **CUDA**: In Progress

 ## Performance
 On my current workstation, the performance is quite fast.
-However, I have been away visiting my parents for a few days, so I only had the opportunity to test it on one of my first and less powerful station.
+However, I have been away visiting my parents for a few days, so I only had the opportunity to test it on one of my very first and less powerful station.
 More testing is coming soon!
 **NOTE**: I compiled llama2.c with the provided command in Andrej's README which is only the basic one to get started and not very optimized.